Sonof8Bits/QuickShare/README.md

 #### Requirements:
-You enjoy using the command line.
+- You enjoy using the command line.
+- A computer running Mac OSX.

-A computer running Mac OSX or Linux with xclip installed.
-(Linux support in the next version.)
+- A computer running Linux with xclip installed.
 - In .profile make an alias for QuickShare: alias quickshare=~/script/QuickShare.sh
   (Or don't, but typing the path to a script makes QuickShare a little